mm80843/T3.5/docs/Benef/PBN__Benef_218.md

 # __Early detection and response__

-## Name of the Benefit

-Forecasting regional transmission dynamics of SARS-CoV-2 allows for early detection, border checks, and surveillance

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in this surveillance technique could benefit from improved asset value by reducing the impact and spread of infectious diseases in communities, leading to improved public health outcomes and decreased healthcare costs.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_223.md)